 Nima Sensor can only test a pea-sized portion of your food, which critics say can create unreliable results due to hot spots, which is true.

-One strategy I employ is to rub the piece of food I’m going to test over other parts of my food, particularly on grill lines and parts that seem like they could have come in contact with gluten.
+One strategy I employ is to rub the piece of food I will test over other parts of my food, particularly on grill lines and parts that seem like they could have come in contact with gluten.
 This gives Nima a more accurate picture of the whole dish vs. just one tiny sample.

 A Nima Sensor is Expensive!